-While this article will focus on motorcycle helmets, any type of helmet (football helmets, batting helmets, bicycle helmets, etc.) which fails to protect the user may open the manufacturer up to litigation under product liability law.
+While this article will focus on helmets (motorcycle helmets, football helmets, batting helmets, bicycle helmets, etc.) which fail to protect the user, and why this may open the manufacturer up to litigation under product liability law.

 Motorcycle helmets are generally regulated by the Department of Transportation and bicycle helmets by the Consumer Product Safety Commission.
 Even with strict regulation, a manufacturer defect is still a very real possibility.
 A lawsuit relating to a defective helmet would fall under the category of “product liability” law.

 There is no doubt that motorcycle helmets greatly reduce serious injury and have the ability to save lives.
 For instance, in 2010, experts believe that helmets saved more than 1,500 motorcyclists from untimely deaths.
 Of course, for a motorcycle helmet to be effective it must be well-manufactured, sturdy, and be in compliance with all design and safety standards as directed by the U.S. Department of Transportation.
 The regulations imposed by DOT place grades on motorcycle helmets based on their compliance with federal standards.
 In order for a motorcyclist to ensure the greatest amount of protection from his or her helmet, he or she needs to choose one that is totally in compliance with the standards set by the Department of Transportation.

 Other types of helmets.

 While we often think of defective helmets in terms of bicycle or motorcycle riders, the reality is that even hardhats and sports helmets such as those worn by football players can have disastrous results when manufacturing defects are present.
 In fact, a recent 2014 study by researchers at Virginia Tech University tested the safety of 23 of the most popular football helmets and found that many football helmets used in schools today are inherently unsafe.